 General Terminology

-Binary Gender System The idea that there are only two genders, male and female.
-You can change your gender.
+Binary Gender System The idea that there are only two sexes or gender identities: male and female.
+You can change your sex.

 Sex The classification of people as male or female.
 At birth, infants are assigned a sex based on a combination of bodily characteristics including: chromosomes, hormones, internal reproductive organs, and genitals.
 You can change your sex.
 Gender Identity One's internal, personal sense of being a man or a woman (or a boy or girl.)
 For transgender people, their birth-assigned sex and their own internal sense of gender identity do not match.
 Gender Expression External manifestation of one's gender identity, usually expressed through "masculine," "feminine" or gender variant behavior, clothing, haircut, voice or body characteristics.
 Typically, transgender people seek to make their gender expression match their gender identity, rather than their birth-assigned sex.

-Transgender specific Terminology
+Transgender-specific Terminology

 Transgender An umbrella term for people whose gender identity and/or gender expression differs from the sex they were assigned at birth.
-The term may include but is not limited to: transsexuals, cross-dressers, and other gender-variant people.
+The term may include but is not limited to: transsexuals, gender-queers and other gender-variant people.
 Transgender people may identify as female-to-male (FTM) or male-to-female (MTF).
-Use the descriptive term (transgender, transsexual, cross-dresser, FTM or MTF) preferred by the individual.
+Use the descriptive term (transgender, transsexual, FTM or MTF) preferred by the individual.
 Transgender people may or may not choose to alter their bodies hormonally and/or surgically.
 Transsexual An older term which originated in the medical and psychological communities.
 Many transgender people prefer the term "transgender" to "transsexual."
 Some transsexual people still prefer to use the term to describe themselves.
 However, unlike transgender, transsexual is not an umbrella term, and many transgender people do not identify as transsexual.
 It is best to ask which term an individual prefers.
-Transition/Transitioning Transitioning can refer to all or part of a lengthy process raning from living wholly or in part in one’s gender identity to undergoing SRS (see below).
+Transition/Transitioning Transitioning can refer to all or part of a lengthy process ranging from living wholly or in part in one’s gender identity to undergoing Sex Reassignment Surgery (SRS).
 Altering one's birth sex is not a one-step procedure; it is a complex process that occurs over a long period of time.
-Transition includes some or all of the following cultural, legal and medical adjustments: telling one's family, friends, and/or co-workers; changing one's name and/or sex on legal documents; hormone therapy; and possibly (though not always) some form of surgical alteration.
+Transition includes some or all of the following cultural, legal and medical adjustments: telling one's family, friends, and/or co-workers; changing one's name and/or sex on legal documents; hormone therapy; and possibly (though not always) alterations.

 Sex Reassignment Surgery/ies (SRS) Refers to surgical alteration, and is only one small part of transition (see Transition above).
 Preferred term to "sex change operation."
 Not all transgender people choose to or can afford to have SRS.
 Some who have gone through SRS and transitioned no longer identify as transgender.